 Tenant complaints of unexpected rental fees

-Founded in 1967 to manage student apartment buildings, Equity Residential has grown to become the 10th-largest apartment property management provider in the U.S. The company manages 310 properties consisting of over 80,000 apartment units in major cities like Boston, New York, Seattle, San Francisco, Denver, and Washington, D.C., making it our top choice as the best for large market properties.
+Founded in 1967 to manage student apartment buildings, Equity Residential has grown to become the 14th-largest apartment property management provider in the U.S. The company manages approximately 310 properties consisting of over 78,000 apartment units in major cities like Boston, New York, Seattle, San Francisco, Denver, and Washington, D.C., making it our top choice for large market properties.

 Best for Specialty Properties : JLL